Xeredar/shadowrun-hacking-rules/hacking.md

 ### Cybercombat
 	[Disable] _(LOG)_
 	Disable all electronic parts in the targeted object.
-Has no effect on Cyberlimbs.<br/>
+Has no effect on Cyberlimbs.
 	Example: You target the gun of an orc thug down the corridor.
-You roll 3 successes, the gun <br/>
+You roll 3 successes, the gun defends with 2.
-	defends with 2.
-You succeed and every electronic attachment or gear of he gun cease to function.<br/>
-	Smart link grants no benefit, automatic munitions loader do not work anymore and programs on the<br/>
-	gun cannot be used.
+	You succeed and every electronic attachment or gear of he gun cease to function.
+Smart link grants no benefit, automatic munitions loader do not work anymore and programs on the gun cannot be used.

 	[Reset] _(LOG)_
 	Resets the electronics in the targeted object to factory settings.
-Mostly used on cyberlimbs in<br/>
+Mostly used on cyberlimbs in combat.
-	combat.
-Cyberlimbs have a safeguard against being disabled, so the most you can do is reset them.<br/>
+	Cyberlimbs have a safeguard against being disabled, so the most you can do is reset them.
-	They need some time to recalibrate themselves and are unusable until they are finished doing so.<br/>
+	They need some time to recalibrate themselves and are unusable until they are finished doing so.
 	The quality of the cyberlimb determines how long the recalibration takes.

 ### Electronic Warfare
 	[Control] _(LOG)_
 	Take control of the targeted mechanism.
-Only works on systems that can be controlled remotely<br/>
-	or work autonomously.
-For each netto succes, you maintain control over the system for one round<br/>
+Only works on systems that can be controlled remotely or work autonomously.
+For each netto succes, you maintain control over the system for one round of combat.
-	of combat.
 After that duration, you have to reenter the "Control" command.
-The gamemaster can<br/>
-	change this check to a prolonged test.
+The gamemaster can change this check to a prolonged test.
 As long as you succeed, you maintain control.

 	[Crack] _(LOG)_
 	Crack the encryption of a file.
-Not every file in the Shadowrun universe is encrypted,<br/>
-	actually, few are, but those usually are the most desirable ones.
-New schematics that can<br/>
-	be sold on the black market.
+Not every file in the Shadowrun universe is encrypted, actually, few are, but those usually are the most desirable ones.
+New schematics that can be sold on the black market.
 The new merger informations that are valuable to competitors.

 ### Hacking
 	[Bypass] _(LOG)_
 	Bypass targeted security measure.
-For example: a password or a firewall (not meaning the<br/>
-	FIREWALL attribute of the system).
-Usually the first command that a hacker has to enter.<br/>
+For example: a password or a firewall (not meaning the FIREWALL attribute of the system).
+Usually the first command that a hacker has to enter.
 Most systems have at least a very basic password protection.

 	[Disrupt/Intercept/Splice] _(LOG)_
 	Disrupt or intercept the targeted data stream.
-This can mean commlink communications,<br/>
-	emails or anything else on the matrix or the video feed of a camera.
-May also be used to<br/>
-	splice fake information back into the system - for example creating a video loop for security<br/>
+This can mean commlink communications, emails or anything else on the matrix or the video feed of a camera.
+May also be used to splice fake information back into the system - for example creating a video loop for security cameras.
-	cameras.

 ### Computer
 	[Find/Extract] _(INT)_
 	Find and/or extract the queried file from a data system.
-Files can be found and extracted<br/>
-	without using this command, but with this method, the extraction leaves no trace at all.
+Files can be found and extracted without using this command, but with this method, the extraction leaves no trace at all.

 	[Obfuscate] _(INT)_
 	Scramble and encrypt the targeted data file(s).
-This doesn't trigger any system checks,<br/>
-	because the file still exists, but it is factually unusable.
+This doesn't trigger any system checks, because the file still exists, but it is factually unusable.

 	[Execute] _(LOG)_
 	Run a file on the targeted system.
-Similar to the "Find/Extract" command, you can execute<br/>
-	programs and files that are located on the target system without doing this check, but you<br/>
-	will leave a trace if you do.
+Similar to the "Find/Extract" command, you can execute programs and files that are located on the target system without doing this check, but you will leave a trace if you do.

 ### Software
 	[Analyze] _(INT)_
 	Gather information about target system or file.
-This can mean the recent user history,<br/>
-	contributers on a file, access tables or security rotations.
+This can mean the recent user history, contributers on a file, access tables or security rotations.
 The command does not leave a trace.

 	[Create] _(INT)_
-	With this command, you create a little program, that executes another command when a<br/>
-	defined trigger occurs.
+	With this command, you create a little program, that executes another command when a defined trigger occurs.
 	You can define what this trigger is.
-Roll for the creation of<br/>
+Roll for the creation of the program by using SOFTWARE + INTUITION.
-	the program by using SOFTWARE + INTUITION.
-Then roll the check for the command that you<br/>
+	Then roll the check for the command that you want executed.
-	want executed.
 The successes will be used as soon as the trigger occurs.